-Berlin Hyp is subject to the EU Bank Recovery and Resolution Directive (BRRD), which we consider an operational resolution regime.
-We, therefore, apply our Advanced LGF analysis, where we consider the risks faced by the different debt and deposit classes across the liability structure should the bank enter resolution (the analysis is performed at the level of SEG, the consolidating entity of the group's key subsidiaries Berlin Hyp and LBB).
+We expect Berlin Hyp to be included in the resolution perimeter of LBBW.
+Berlin Hyp's Stuttgart-based parent bank is subject to the EU Bank Recovery and Resolution Directive, which we consider an operational resolution regime.
+We, therefore, apply LBBW's LGF analysis to the group's consolidated liabilities, taking into account the risks faced by the different debt and deposit classes across the liability structure at failure.

 In line with our standard assumptions, we assume that equity and asset losses are 3% and 8%, respectively, of tangible banking assets in a failure scenario.
 Moreover, we assume residual TCE of 3% and losses post-failure of 8% of tangible banking assets, a 25% run-off in "junior" wholesale deposits and a 5% run-off in preferred deposits.
 These ratios are in line with our standard assumptions.
-In addition, we assume that only a very small percentage (10%) of the deposit base can actually be considered junior and qualify as bail-in-able under the BRRD.
-The results of our Advanced LGF analysis are:
+In addition, we assume that only a very small percentage (10%) of the deposit base can actually be considered junior and qualify as bail-in-able under the BRRD

+The results of our Advanced LGF analysis are as follows:

-- " For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss given failure, leading to a aa3 Provisional Rating Assessments, three notches above the a3 Adjusted BCA. - " For junior senior unsecured debt, our LGF analysis indicates a low loss given failure, leading to an a2 Provisional Rating Assessment, one notch above the a3 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading to a baa1 Provisional Rating Assessment, one notch below the a3 Adjusted BCA.
+" For deposits and senior unsecured debt, as well as CRR liabilities, our LGF analysis indicates an extremely low loss given failure, leading to the a1 Provisional Rating Assessment, three notches above the baa1 Adjusted BCA.

+- " For junior senior unsecured debt, our LGF analysis indicates a very low loss given failure, leading to the a2 Provisional Rating Assessment, two notches above the baa1 Adjusted BCA. - " For subordinated debt, our LGF analysis indicates a high loss given failure, leading to the baa2 Provisional Rating Assessment, one notch below the baa1 Adjusted BCA.